serinth/code-lead-succeed-example-code/README.md

-# Reusable metrics code for Engineering departments
+# Reusable code for Engineering departments

 Written and open sourced by [Code Lead Succeed: Engineering Management in Practice](https://emplaybook.com/)